Charter school information releases

 The Education Amendment Act 2018 removed the provisions which allowed new charter schools to be established.
 The Act included transitional provisions for existing schools.

 All existing charter schools applied and were approved to become part of the wider state school system from 2019.

 Applications to establish new state schools by Charter school sponsors

 Advisory Group on charter schools

-The primary role of the advisory group is to advise the Minister of Education on the performance of charter or partnership schools kura hourua, while they continue to operate under this model.
+The primary role of the advisory group was to advise the Minister of Education on the performance of charter or partnership schools kura hourua, while they operated under this model.

-The Advisory Group is chaired by Bruce Adin, with Bernardine Vester as deputy chair.
-The other members are Murray Jack, Te Rau Kupenga, Moe Milne, and Jason Swann.
+The Advisory Group was chaired by Bruce Adin, with Bernardine Vester as deputy chair.
+The other members were Murray Jack, Te Rau Kupenga, Moe Milne, and Jason Swann.

 Key documents about charter schools